demjhonsilver/mirax-player/README.md

    [Embedrax - embed videos](https://github.com/demjhonsilver/embedrax)

 Minor Changes:

   v7.1.0
   - Remap the spacebar to function as the play button.

 Patch Changes:

   v7.0.1
   - Just adjusted the arrow icons to be more responsive.

+  v7.1.1
+  - The forward and backward buttons decrease the size.
+  - The progress bar has a translucent line.

 ## Features